The Signal and the Noise: Why So Many Predictions Fail--But Some Don't - Paperback

 by Nate Silver (Author)

-"One of the more momentous books of the decade." --The New York Times Book Review
+"Could turn out to be one of the more momentous books of the decade."--The New York Times Book Review

-With everything from the health of the global economy to our ability to fight terrorism dependent on the quality of our predictions, Nate Silver's insights are an essential read.
+With everything from the global economy to the fight against disease hanging on the quality of our predictions, Nate Silver's insights are an essential read.

 Author Biography